naneri/boiler/readme.md

 A boilerplate docker files for a Laravel app.
 Download the files to your docker project.

+Requirements:
+Linux, MacOS, Laravel based project

+The containers available:
+PHP, NGINX, MYSQL
+Optional: Redis

+To add the docker containers to your project simply do:
+`cp boiler/* YOUR_PROJECT_DIRECTORY -r`
+`sh up.sh`

 Here are some commands that you might need:
 ```
 $ docker-compose up -d         # start containers in background